-That situation could only continue for so long.
+That situation could not continue for long.
 Banks used oil reserves as collateral.
 As oil prices fell, so did the value of the collateral.
 As a result, many drillers became "upside-down."
 The same thing happened to many homeowners during the subprime mortgage crisis.
 As a result, drillers didn't add rigs as fast as they previously did.
-(Source: "U.S. Shale Juggernaut Shows Signs of Fatigue," The Wall Street Journal, October 5, 2017.)

 Eventually, low prices caught up with the industry.
 Many stopped drilling.
 In October 2015, about half were sitting idle.
 Dozens filed for bankruptcy, and 55,000 workers were laid off.
 On January 20, 2016, oil prices fell to a 13-year low of $26.55/b.
-But the EIA accurately predicted that oil prices would rise again in time to save them.
-(Source: "Frackers Who Drove Boom Struggle to Survive," The Wall Street Journal September 24, 2015).
+But the EIA accurately predicted that oil prices would rise again in time.